gabrielgellner/OdinSon/doc/src/containers.md

 So axes seems pretty common.
 For some reason I don't love the name.
 I think of the axes as being the a synonym for the "spines" or "scales", the visual representation of the co-ordinates not the container.
 This seems to be the view taken by Grid, which uses axes to mean the spines as well.
-Maybe I use ViewPort, it has a nice feel to it.
+Maybe I use Viewport, it has a nice feel to it.
 And even though it might be a little confusing with the concept from SVG, as there is not conflicting attribute name in the SVG spec I think I am fine.

 ## Conclusions
-I will have the hierarchy root(Canvas) -many-> leaf(ViewPort) -many-> leaf(ViewPort).
-If no ViewPort is given in the Canvas item list, then a default one will be created.
-I can then have a Grid container that will do what Matplotlib does with a GridSpec, which will contain a Grid of aligned ViewPorts.
+I will have the hierarchy root(Canvas) -many-> leaf(Viewport) -many-> leaf(Viewport).
+If no Viewport is given in the Canvas item list, then a default one will be created.
+I can then have a Grid container that will do what Matplotlib does with a GridSpec, which will contain a Grid of aligned Viewport's.

 ## Styling